 - Colorful tissue paper art on self-portraits!
 This is such a gorgeous way for kids to express themselves!
 From Simply Art Lessons.

-- A paper collage self-portrait found at Mrs. Lee’s Kinder Kids in her All About Me lesson plan.
+- A paper collage self-portrait found at Mrs. Lee’s Kindergarten in her All About Me lesson plan.
 This would also be great for learning shapes!

 Apple Art Projects for Back to School Season:

 School and teachers make me think apples.
 It just does.

 To gear up and get excited about back to school, do some of these fun apple art projects!